 The Difference Between Class III & Class IV Laser Therapy Systems

-There are a lot of different laser therapy systems on the market today, each with different specifications on their power and settings like continuous wave, pulsed, and super pulsed.
+There are a lot of different laser therapy systems on the market today, each with varying specifications on their power and settings like continuous wave, pulsed, and super pulsed.
 With all these options and opposing claims, it’s hard to know what will work best for your clinic.

 Basics of Laser Classification